 The Delray Beach Open by The Venetian® Las Vegas, the world’s only 10-day event consisting of an ATP CHAMPIONS TOUR event (Feb.
 14 – 16, 2014) and an ATP WORLD TOUR event (Feb.
 17 – 23, 2014), is televised nationally and internationally, and hosts over 50,000 spectators and 10+ hospitality and special events.
 The ATP World Tour event is one of only 10 ATP events in the U.S, and consists of a competitive, single-elimination singles and doubles event, featuring many of the top-ranked men’s professionals in the world.
+Note: Players are subject to change due to injuries or other unforeseen circumstances.
 Click for ATP CHAMPIONS TOUR event details.

 DELRAY BEACH: He reached back-to-back semifinals the last two years in Delray Beach and is 6-3 overall in the tournament.
 CAREER: Isner is the top-ranked American in the world and his career-high No. 9 ranking came in 2012, a year where he led the ATP in tie break wins (41) and aces (1,005).
 Winner of the longest match in tennis history: 3-days, 11-hours, 5-minutes in the first round of Wimbledon in 2010.
 Has won 8 ATP titles, including Heineken Open in 2014.
 PERSONAL: A Tampa resident, the 6’9” player with a 15 shoe size was a 4-year All-American at Georgia, leading the Bulldogs to the national title.
 Photo by CameraSport